-Note: The next submissions window for Issue Eighteen will be the month of June 2017
+Note: The next submissions window for Issue Nineteen will be the month of November 2017

 - Only submit in the submission months – poems sent outside this time will not be kept